LWD Szpak: Development

 The Szpak-2 had a conventional fixed landing gear.
 On 17 December 1946, for the first time flew its improved experimental variant called Szpak-3 with a fixed tricycle landing gear (markings SP-AAB).
 It was not built in a series either, and the prototype was used as a courier plane by the Ministry of Foreign Affairs during 1947, then by the factory.
 It was retired on March 6, 1950.

 The next variant, the Szpak-4A, was designed as an aerobatic aircraft.
 Only one prototype was built, flown on May 20, 1947.
 It had a steel fuselage frame rather than a wooden one, and a two-men side-by-side open cab.
 It was not certified as an aerobatic aircraft however, and was used by the factory as a utility plane in 1947–1948.

 The only variant produced in a series was the 4-seater utility plane called Szpak-4T, utilizing the steel fuselage frame with a conventional landing gear.
 Contrary to Szpak-2 and 3, its fuselage was lowered behind a canopy.
 It was ordered by the Ministry of Communication and ten planes were built in 1947-1948 by the PZL (later WSK) in Mielec as the first Polish post-war planes built in a series.
-The very first one was flown on January 5, 1948.
+The first was flown on January 5, 1948.
 The planes had markings: SP-AAF to SP-AAO, and SP-AAR.
 They were used by the Polish civilian aviation - regional aero clubs until 1952, except for the SP-AAG, which was retired in 1955.
 They are also known as WSK Szpak-4T.